-Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP.
+Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 19 offices.
 In this role, he oversees the strategic direction and growth of the firm.
-Mr. Walker plays a key role in building and maintaining strong relationships with clients and developing capabilities in key industries and markets.
 Mr. Walker leads the firm’s Executive Committee working closely with them to define and execute the firm’s strategic objectives.
-Prior to his election to Chairman, he served as the firm’s Managing Partner.
+Prior to his election to the Chair, he served as the firm’s Managing Partner.

-Mr. Walker continues to handle select matters for clients as the lead trial counsel and a member of the Firm’s Complex Commercial Litigation Team.
-He has spent more than 25 years handling large complex litigation matters for clients, including class actions, technology, telecommunications and privacy cases.
+Mr. Walker continues to handle select matters for clients as a partner on the Firm’s Complex Commercial Litigation Team.
+He has spent more than 30 years litigating large complex cases for clients, including class actions, technology and telecommunications matters.
 Based on his involvement in thousands of cases and previous in-house counsel experience, he has also provided extensive client counseling on the best ways to minimize risks and prevent litigation in business initiatives.

-Mr. Walker has been first chair in numerous trials and arbitrations involving multimillion dollar business litigation, including claims for breach of contract, fraud, and tortuous interference.
+Mr. Walker has been first chair in numerous trials and arbitrations involving multimillion dollar business litigation, including claims for breach of contract, violations of regulations, fraud, and tortuous interference.
 He has served as lead counsel in numerous successful efforts to defeat class certification, including major federal court litigation alleging hundreds of millions of dollars in damages.
-He served as lead in-house counsel in numerous major antitrust matters, including two successful landmark United States Supreme Court cases (Twombly and Trinko).
-Mr. Walker has also been lead counsel in significant trade secret, non-compete and non-solicitation cases on behalf of employers.
 He has provided litigation-related advice on compliance with SEC regulations and other laws affecting publicly-traded corporations, including drafting board talking points and disclosure documents.
 He has also provided litigation risk analysis on multibillion dollar acquisitions.

 Mr. Walker is very active in the State Bar of Georgia, currently serving on the Board of Governors and numerous committees.
-He is a member of the Georgia Chamber of Commerce Board of Directors and serves as the Vice Chair of the Georgia Chamber's Law and Judiciary Committee.
+He is a member of the Georgia Chamber of Commerce Board of Directors serving as the Chair of the Georgia Chamber's Law and Judiciary Committee and is on the Executive Committee of the Metro Atlanta Chamber of Commerce.
 Among other positions, Mr. Walker also served on the State of Georgia Judicial Nominating Commission which interviewed candidates and provided a “short list” to the Governor for judicial appointments.
-Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation in 2018 and the five years immediately preceding.
+Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation in 2019 and the six years immediately preceding.
 He was also named a 2017 "Atlanta Lawyer of the Year" in the area of Technology Law by The Best Lawyers in America®.
-Mr. Walker was named a Georgia "Super Lawyer" in 2018 and the three years immediately preceding for Civil Litigation Defense by Super Lawyers magazine.
+Mr. Walker was named a Georgia "Super Lawyer" in 2015, 2016 and 2017 for Civil Litigation Defense by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.